MicroEJ/docs/ApplicationDeveloperGuide/microai.rst

 However when using Tensorflow Lite Micro, we must configure a `inferenceMemoryPoolSize`, which is called Arena Size, where all the input, output and intermediate tensors will be allocated.
 This is helps to have a deterministic memory usage.
-To determine which minimal value can be set, simply try larger values, until the `MLInferenceEngine`_ succeeds.
+To determine which minimal value can be set, try larger values using the Simulator, until the `MLInferenceEngine`_ succeeds.
-Using the simulator, you will see such log:
+At which point you should see such log:

 .. code-block:: java

         [microai mock] MicroInterpreter uses 1112 bytes, use this value to optimize the Arena Size

-Note: This example is very specific to the backend used
+Note: This example is very specific to the backend used.

 Code Example
 ^^^^^^^^^^^^